Adyashanti

 1962

 An American teacher whose nondual teaching grew out of fourteen years of Zen training under Arvis Joen Justi, a dharma successor of Taizan Maezumi Roshi.
-Adyashanti began teaching in 1996 and has become, through his books and online courses, one of the most widely-heard contemporary nondual voices in English.
+Adyashanti taught from 1996 until his retirement in 2023, and his books and recorded courses continue to carry the nondual conversation to a very wide English-speaking audience.

 Enlightenment is a destructive process.
 It has nothing to do with becoming better or being happier.
 Enlightenment is the crumbling away of untruth.